Causes and risk factors of ovarian cancer

 Hormonal factors

-Doctors think the number of times an ovary releases an egg (ovulates) may be linked to ovarian cancer risk.
-This is because there is evidence that having children, breastfeeding, and taking the contraceptive pill reduces the risk of ovarian cancer.
+Doctors think the risk of ovarian cancer may be linked to how many times an ovary releases an egg (ovulation).
+This is because there is evidence that being pregnant, breastfeeding or taking the combined oral contraceptive pill can reduce the risk of ovarian cancer.

 Hormone replacement therapy (HRT)

-Taking HRT, which uses oestrogen, progesterone or both, after the menopause slightly increases the risk of ovarian cancer.
-About 4 in 100 (4%) of cases may be linked to taking HRT.
+Taking HRT slightly increases the risk of ovarian cancer.
+The risk is higher if you take oestrogen-only HRT after the menopause.
+About 4 in 100 ovarian cancers (4%) may be linked to taking HRT.
 But doctors think this is only for serous and endometrioid ovarian cancers.

 Breast cancer

 If you have had breast cancer, you may be more likely to develop ovarian cancer.
-This may be because these cancer types share the same risk factors.
+This may be because they have similar risk factors.
 But doctors think it may be because both cancers can be caused by the same cancer genes.

 Other conditions

-Some other conditions can increase your risk of developing ovarian cancer.
+The following conditions can increase your risk of ovarian cancer.

 Diabetes